HoustonKoester/ManagerV3/README.md

 - JUnit

 ### How to setup project
 Inside the project folder you must add information to 2 files to be able to have the project work correctly.

 You must add in your database information to the DB.properties file located in the main project folder.

-You must also add in your email information to the
+You must also add in your email information to the genservicesimpl.java file located in src/main/java/services.

+The databases must be setup in accordance with how data is accessed throughout the rest of the project.

+###### Project Created By: Houston Koester